 To change the default web browser feel free to edit directly the preview script, you’ll see is very short code, as most of the code in webnomad.

 As you can read on this webpage already, we refer to simplicity mostly because webnomad is a small and light and can be used without other knowledge than HTML and Shell scripting.
 This is somehow common knowledge among web designers and admins.
 People with no experience of console terminals might still find it difficult to operate webnomad.
 After all, this is not a graphical software interface.

 To avoid the tedious task of using HTML tags for everything, even simple formatted text, webnomad supports interlacing markdown sections within an HTML page.
 This is simply done opening and closing the tags <markdown> … </markdown> which can recur more than once in the same document.

 This approach simplifies the use of markdown within a bootstrap styled page, where you can use the <div> classes of bootstrap as usual, directly in HTML, but then go on filling them up with our beloved simplified markup – *cough* *cough* – markdown.

 You’ll need to have installed a markdown interpreter in the path to be able to use this markup language in your pages.

-To create an image slideshow simply create a page with extension .gal inside the views/ directory, for example one can call it
+To create an image slideshow simply create a page with extension .gal or .gallery inside the ./views/ directory, for example one can call it

 Be welcome to stay in touch with us via IRC or Github, file a pull request or just go fork the pain away.
 WebNomad is open source and nomadic software, simple to modify in its source: its all shell script ;^)WebNomad on GitHub